marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

 ## SQL injection attacks
 * Be careful with scanning text looking for SQL words - as somebody may be called W**alter** Cons**table** :)
 * Blind SQL injection attack - an attack where there's no actual SQL output and no error.
-An attacker can only guess that a page is vurnerable, for example by appending ` AND 1=1` or ` AND 1=2` and seeing how the application behaves.
+An attacker can only guess that a page is vurnerable, for example by appending ` AND 1=1` or ` AND 1=2` and seeing how the application behaves
 * Time-based blind SQL injection attack - an attack in which `sleep(x)` function is added.
-If the page responds with a given delay, it means that the page is vulnerable.
+If the page responds with a given delay, it means that the page is vulnerable
 * Tools to check against SQL injection:
   * [sqlmap](http://sqlmap.org)

 ## HTTP related attacks
 * Do not perform `GET` requests with any sensitive data - it will be stored in logs, and the URL may be visible if you're using TLS with SNI
 * Do not trust HTTP headers.
 Each header can be overwritten
-* Sign your JSONs with eg. JSON Web Signature, to protect from users modifying data with a proxy and eg. enabling premium features for free.
+* Sign your JSONs with eg. JSON Web Signature, to protect from users modifying data with a proxy and eg. enabling premium features for free
-* SSL pinning - making sure the client checks the server’s certificate against a known copy of that certificate, to prevents a man-in-the-middle attacks using a fake, but trusted certificate.
+* SSL pinning - making sure the client checks the server’s certificate against a known copy of that certificate, to prevents a man-in-the-middle attacks using a fake, but trusted certificate
+* Use HSTS - Strict-Transport-Security response header that tells a browser that it can be only accessed using HTTPS, instead of using HTTP.
+Doing just a redirect is not safe - the first request (with potentially unsafe data) will not be encoded and can be captured by HTTP sniffer

 ## Browser attacks
 * XSS - cross-site scripting - injection of malicious scripts into trusted web sites